Horsham railway station: Services

-In the peak hours, the station is served by a single service between London Bridge and Bognor Regis (via Littehampton).
+In the peak hours, the station is served by a single service between London Bridge and Bognor Regis (via Littlehampton).

 On Sundays, the service to London Victoria via Epsom does not run.
 In addition, the Thameslink service is reduced to 1 tph and runs to Bedford, instead of Peterborough.
 Mainline services are reduced to 1 tph and trains divide at Barnham instead of at Horsham.